anonymousthing/blog/_posts/2022-05-17-nintendo_switch_4k.md

 After working on plex-placebo, I realised that I could potentially use Anime4K for upscaling my Switch games.
 Turns out it works perfectly!
 Nowadays, you can get a 1080p60 capture card for ~AUD\$120, so it's essentially a $120 upgrade to play Switch games on your PC at up to 4K -- totally worth it imo.

+**TLDR: use a capture card, and use mpv to stream it with the Anime4K shaders loaded.**

 <img src="/images/switch4k/unite_after.png" class="glightbox" title="After upscaling" data-gallery="hero"/>
 <span class="caption">*Check out how crispy those lines are!
 The text is a little bit "painterly", but that's an acceptable tradeoff for the massive clarity improvement*</span>